nishantjr/drive-download/npm-notes.md

 #### Installing Packages

-Packages can be installed 'globally' (in the node/npm installation directory) or 'locally' (under a `node_modules` directory in the current directory).
-See the section above for notes on directories used for this.
+Packages can be installed 'globally', in the node/npm installation directory or 'locally', under a `node_modules` directory in the current directory.
+(See the section above for notes on directories used for this.)
+In general, you'd use global for command line tools, and local for `require()` dependencies for the current project.

 Basic syntax is: